 I knew every word in every Little Golden Book in my bookcase, and there were many!
-Dumbo, the Flying Elephant, The Bingity-Bangity School Bus, Babar, and The Little Red Caboose were some of my all-time favorites.
+Dumbo the Flying Elephant, The Bingity-Bangity School Bus, The Story of Babar, and The Little Red Caboose were some of my all-time favorites.
 My parents probably bought every one published until 1958.